E Jean Carroll tells Trump to pay up her $5m after judge denies motion for mistrial

 “Now that the court has denied Trump’s motion for a new trial or to decrease the amount of the verdict, E Jean Carroll looks forward to receiving the $5m in damages that the jury awarded her in Carroll II,” Ms Kaplan said in a statement on Wednesday.

-In May, a jury in Manhattan found Mr Trump liable for the sexually assaulting the former Elle columnist at the luxury Manhattan department store Bergdorf Goodman in the 1990s, and defaming her by angrily calling the claims a “hoax”.
+In May, a jury in Manhattan found Mr Trump liable for sexually assaulting the former Elle columnist at the luxury Manhattan department store Bergdorf Goodman in the 1990s, and defaming her by angrily calling the claims a “hoax”.

 The jury ruled Mr Trump was not liable for rape.